 [depends: Slice N]Dependency marker.
 Slice waits for N to complete before starting.

-Quorum ModeMulti-model consensus: 3+ models analyze a slice independently, reviewer synthesizes best approach.
+Quorum ModeMulti-model consensus on slice execution: 3+ models analyze a slice independently, reviewer synthesizes best approach.
+Auto-winner.
+CLI: --quorum=auto/power/speed/false.

 Quorum AutoThreshold-based: only slices scoring above the complexity threshold use quorum.